 - Unpredictability: You may not always know what you’re going to get in your share, making meal planning a bit more complicated.
 Most CSAs allow you to switch out certain items, particularly if you have food allergies.
 Your “normal” fruits and vegetables, like carrots, apples, and potatoes, will likely be gobbled up quickly.
 However, your family may not be able to use a pound of mushrooms, leeks, or other veggies you don’t eat often.
 If a box is too unpredictable for you, a CSA might not be the right fit for you.

 - Creativity: The spontaneity of each unique box may help you introduce new and exciting recipes into your family’s diet.
 If you don’t get to decide what’s in it, all the better — you have move out of the same old dinners and get creative in the kitchen.
 Some CSA groups send out emails that include a list of inventory, as well as a few recipes utilizing in-season ingredients they’re including in your box.
 Just make sure that you and your family, including particularly picky eaters, will try what they give you.

 - Convenience: Some CSA farmers deliver, while most require you to pick up your share.
 Some offer flexible hours, while many don’t.
 For some families, though, stopping by the farm and picking up a box that’s ready to go might even be more convenient than walking around the grocery store.
 If you enjoy spending time in the grocery store’s produce department, squeezing and sniffing your choices on the shelf, then a less-frequent CSA box might be better.

 There you go!
-Creme de la Creme of Thornton, Colorado, just provided you with tons of information about CSAs.
+Creme de la Creme of Lone Tree, Colorado, just provided you with tons of information about CSAs.
 What do you think?
 Is this a program you want to try?
 If you have any questions or if we missed anything, we’d love to know.